This topic describes how to use the cluster check feature to troubleshoot issues on Alibaba Cloud Container Service for Kubernetes (ACK) clusters.

-- A Kubernetes cluster is created.
-For more information, see Create a Kubernetes cluster.
+- An ACK cluster is created.
+For more information, see Create a cluster of ACK Managed Edition.

-- Log on to the Container Service console.
+- Log on to the Container Service for Kubernetes (ACK) console.

-- Cluster: displays the cluster name, type, status, and the result of the latest check.
+- Cluster: displays the cluster name, type, status, and last check result.

 - Click Start.
-Then, in the displayed page, select the Warning check box, and click Start.
+In the Global Check panel, read and select the Warning check box, and click Start.

 - To view the progress of the global check, click Details.
 On the Report page, you can view the status of cluster resources and cluster configurations.

 - Perform an action based on the check result: